"The mistakes are all there, waiting to be made."

 -Saveloy Grigorievitch Tartakower

-From my spot under the covers, Sebastian’s grinning face in my second story window only caused a mild heart attack.
+From my spot under the covers, Sebastian’s grinning face in my second story window caused only a mild heart attack.
 He waved.
 Tossing down my book, I headed over to the window and wrenched it open, glad that I was fully clothed.
 “What the hell are you doing?”

 Sebastian was sitting on the limb of the tree as if he belonged there, one hand holding onto a branch above him, and the other resting on his knee.
 “Hi.”